GCTC-NTGC/gc-digital-talent/README.md

 As much as possible, we aspire to make these runnable on:

-- :keyboard: your local command line
+- :keyboard: your CLI (command-line interface)
-- :computer: your IDE
+- :computer: your IDE (integrated development environment)
-- :cloud: our continuous integration (CI) environment
+- :cloud: our CI (continuous integration) environment

 ## Getting Started